mklemme1/hosteurope-letsencrypt/README.md

 _I did this a while ago, so let me know if you find the procedure does not work for you!_

-Modify the attached `run.sh` to contain variables for your situation
+Modify the attached `run.sh` to contain variables for your situation.
+Set its permissions to 700 to protect your passwords: `chmod 700 run.sh`

 Get [getssl](https://github.com/srvrco/getssl) to communicate with Let's Encrypt.